w3c-webmob/network-evolution-roadmap/roadmap.md

 Within the next few years we should see a shift away from caching towards CDNs, interconnected CDNs and software defined networking.
 These new methods of getting content closer to the user may mean a decrease in relianceon normal Core Network caching described here.

 #### Network Function Virtualisation (NFV)
 NFV is the virtualisation of network function (e.g., MME, SGW, and PGW).
 Currently mobile networks are built on a lot of physical switches, routers, servers and gateways.
 NFV wants to change this to virtualised functions, using virtual machines and cloud computing technologies.
-Thank to NFV, operators can utilize the same physical servers for the different network functions, and reduces the capital expenditures.
+Thank to NFV, operators can utilize the same physical servers for the different network functions, and reduces the expenditure.
 This also could mean that operators could expand their networks cheaply and for limited times, so situations such as large events which usually put operator networks under a lot of strain can be handled.

 NFV is usually talked about alongside Software Defined Networking (SDN).
 NFV and SDN aren't the same thing, and SDN is often used so as to realize the nework where NFV is applied.
-SDN was defined by some organisations and universities, NFV is developed mainly by service providers.
+SDN was defined by some organisations and universities, NFV is developed mainly by service providers including mobile operators.

 #### Mobile Edge Computing (MEC)
-In [Caching](#) section we explained caching in mobile networks happens mostly in the Core Network.
+In the ["Caching and CDNs"](#) section we explained caching in mobile networks happens mostly in the Core Network.
 Mobile Edge Computing is a set of new work happening in the ETSI standards body which aims to place intelligent servcer in the RAN.
 This server will use cloud technologies to manage caches and other intelligent applications like caches or transcoders ultimately allowing content to live or be cached closer to the user saving on the great latencies in mobile networks, or cutting down the time for round trips.

-##### What this means for developers
+__What does this mean for developers?__
 The details of MEC are not decided yet but the ultimate goal is to decrease the latencies for users and take stress off bottlenecks in the operator network.
 Developers could benefit from a few different ways.
 First of all content can be placed closer to the user reducing latency times to your site; this could be done transparently, but with end-to-end encryption becoming more wide spread it is more likely developers will need to sign up with a CDN or MEC provider who can provide MEC server caching.
 Some developers will also have location-specific apps which could sit closer to users in those locations, such as for a large event.
 Some developers could also push app updates to these MEC servers when they have a large app updates occur.
-Use cases are still being collected, so please send some in!
+Until MEC is deployed (which won't be until 2017 at the earliest) developers need not do anything apart from submit any relevant use cases to the standards body ETSI.

 [MEC at ETSI](https://portal.etsi.org/Portals/0/TBpages/MEC/Docs/Mobile-edge_Computing_-_Introductory_Technical_White_Paper_V1%2018-09-14.pdf)

 ### Standards Bodies
+It may be helpful to web and internet standards setters and developers to understand the standards bodies in mobile networking and how they interact.
+A list below introduces these bodies:

+* __European Telecommunications Standards Institute (ETSI):__ makes standards for for Information and Communications Technologies (ICT) with a global focus.
+ETSI organise their standards into technology clusters; relevant to mobile networks includes: security inclyding cyber secuirty, lawful intercept and emergency telecommunication, wireless systems including the standards EDGE, GPRS, UMTS, Mobile Edge Computing and smart cards and standards for Internet of Things including RFID, data security and management and Machine-to-Machine.
+ETSI has a global focus and is headquartered in Sophia-Antipolis, France.
+* __3rd Generation Partnership Project (3GPP):__ a global collaboration between telecommunications associations.
+Originally 3GPP worked on developing the 3G standard.
+It now looks after standards for radio access networks (RAN), the core transport network, service capabilities, codecs, security and quality of service.
+* __Open Mobile Alliance (OMA)__: develops standards usually on the application layer for the mobile phone industry.
+Previously these standards where being worked on in a number of other groups and forums, so the OMA brought them together under the same umbrella.
+The OMA currently work on standards for Network APIs covering chat, file transfer, image share and messaaging.
+They also standardise authorisation, secuirty and implementation of Network APIs, provisioning, charging and device management scheduling.
+* __GSMA__:

 ### Tools
 network restriction tools
 * AT&T Aro
 * Chrome Devkit

-### Conclusion
+### Final Statements
 Erm, we need to write a conclusion, right?

 ### Glossary